 Once out of the oven, allow the crab cakes to cool for about 5 minutes.
 This time allows the flour to set, forming a firmer texture!

-These are best served with a delicious, creamy dip.
-See the video for my quick vegan sour cream dip!
+These are best served with a delicious, creamy dip like my easy vegan crab cake sauce recipe!

 This recipe is straight-forward to make but there are a few substitutes and variations to consider.

-Also, you can experiment with other types of flour.
+You can also experiment with other types of flour.
 Chickpea flour offers a nice flavor and creates the firmest cakes.
 Using chickpea flour allows you to eat crab cakes with your hands without them crumbling apart.

 However, you could also use whole wheat flour or coconut flour.
 Whole wheat flour brings a slightly nutty flavor and holds the crabless cakes together quite well, but they will be softer than a chickpea flour version.